-- In 8 Eyes, for the NES, half the stages are designed like this, turning the game into a sadistic Möbius Strip where you run past the same scenery over and over until you resort to a handy issue of Nintendo Power.
+- In the NES game 8 Eyes, half the stages are designed like this, turning the game into a sadistic Möbius Strip where you run past the same scenery over and over until you resort to a handy issue of Nintendo Power.

-- The final stage of the original Super Mario Bros. has pipes that operate this way: Each area has several pipes, one of which will take you onward, and the rest of which will take you back to the beginning of the level.
-There's actually a subtle clue there, though...it's always the pipe after the pool of lava.
+- Super Mario Bros.: The final stage of the game has pipes that operate this way: Each area has several pipes, one of which will take you onward, and the rest of which will take you back to the beginning of the level.
+There's actually a subtle clue there, though: It's always the pipe after the pool of lava.

 - The World 8 fortress from the same game consists of two long sets of rooms linked by doors.
 The door to the boss room is opened by a P-switch in the opposite area.

-- New Super Mario Bros.
-(Nintendo DS).
-Hey, it's a game with Magical Mystery Doors that wasn't released for the NES!
-There's a section of the game where you're perplexed by a series of doors.
+- New Super Mario Bros.: There's a section of the game where you're perplexed by a series of doors.
 The only way to discover where they lead is to test each and every one of them.
 Fortunately, it's much shorter than most Magical Mystery Doors segments tend to be in NES games.

 - New Super Mario Bros.
 U uses this for most of the Big Boo's Haunt stages.
 Either the doors are illusory, or you need to hit a switch so you can pass through a now fake wall to reach a hidden door.

-- A minigame in one of the Mario Party games (I think it was 4) had this with the pipes, too.
+- A minigame in Mario Party 4 has this with the pipes, too.

 - Super Paper Mario has this in the second world.
 Oh, and there's the added bonus of a literal Demonic Spider with Nigh-Invulnerability that comes to kill you if you stay in one room too long.
-Often the rooms are hard to navigate.
+The rooms are often hard to navigate.

 - Stage 12 of Vampire Killer has a maze of doors connecting a bunch of corridors, most of which wrap around.
 (The corresponding stage in Castlevania for the NES is straightforward and practically a Boss-Only Level.)